SajjadAhmad14/Hello-Microverse/README.md

 # Hello Microverse

-> This repo contains source code of a Bookstore app built using React+Redux.
+> This repo contains source code of a Practice project `Hello Microverse`.

  # About Project

-  N/A
+  This project is built during the training for code reviewers at Microverse.

 ## Live Demo